bigtreetech/docs/docs/Panda_Aura_A1mini.md

     <img src=img/PandaAura/install_2.png width="600"/>

-* Adjust the A1 printer to be centered and ensure that the left and right columns are pressed against the limit blocks at the back.
+* Position the A1 printer so that it is centered and both the left and right columns are flush against the rear limit blocks.

     <img src=img/PandaAura/install_3.png width="600"/>

-* Install the three self-tapping screws from the bottom (it’s easier to install from the bottom by moving the device to the edge of the table without flipping the printer).
+* For easiest installation, position the device at the edge of your work surface.
+Then, install the three self-tapping screws from the underside.
+This method avoids the need to flip the printer over.

     <img src=img/PandaAura/install_4.png width="600"/>

-* Insert the acrylic light board's connecting cable into the control box’s bottom port, as shown.
+* Connect the acrylic light board's cable to the port on the bottom of the control box, as illustrated.

     <img src=img/PandaAura/install_5.png width="600"/>

-* Determine the position of the metal sheet by positioning the control box at the appropriate location on the printer, then attach the metal sheet to secure it.
+* To determine the metal sheet's position, hold the control box in its intended location on the printer.
+Once positioned, attach the sheet to secure the box.

     <img src=img/PandaAura/install_6.png width="600"/>